Topics Map > DOCUMENT TYPE > User Procedure

 - The employee must forward the approval letter to their institution.

-- Upon receipt of decision letter from institution, UWSC pulls pending health application, attach the notice, and if approved verifies that the institution makes HRS entries and files.
+- Upon receipt of decision letter from institution, UWSS pulls pending health application, attach the notice, and if approved verifies that the institution makes HRS entries and files.

 - Close ticket

 Actions Required by Institution Benefit Administrator